BSc (Hons) Sport Psychology

 This module helps you to develop your academic skills (e.g, academic writing, data management, data presentation and critical thinking) and study skills (e.g. time management, using feedback and academic conduct) to support your transition into Higher Education.

 This module aims to develop your knowledge and understanding of the psychosocial concepts that underpin the sport and exercise environment.

 Introduction to Developmental Psychology and Individual Differences

-This module will introduce the methods applied to understanding key issues in developmental psychology and individual differences research.
-It will enable you to consult and summarise appropriate sources to explain key issues in developmental psychology and individual differences research.
+This module presents a range of topics in developmental psychology and individual differences research.
+The module introduces the methods applied to understanding key issues in developmental psychology and individual differences research.
+It also enables you to consult and summarise appropriate sources to explain key issues in developmental psychology and individual differences research.